 - Northern Illinois Police Alarm System (NIPAS)

-Please access the following link for information regarding employment as a police officer with the Highland Park Police Department:
+Information regarding employment as a police officer with the Highland Park Police Department is available: